Travel plan and Risk Assessments

 UK with high hazards and International travel

-If international travel is involved the risk assessment process should be comprehensive, with a detailed travel itinerary, accommodation and work destination details and contacts, and perhaps a check in procedure as the trip progresses, along with plans for the reasonably foreseeable events outlined above.
+If international travel is involved, the risk assessment process should be comprehensive, with a detailed travel itinerary, accommodation and work destination details and a regular check in procedure as the trip progresses, along with plans for the reasonably foreseeable events outlined including, accident, loss of baggage or unexpected illness as well as the risks associated with the activities undertaken during the proposed trip.
+The School/Department should ensure that next of kin details for those travelling are available and up to date, as well as emergency contacts and where it is deemed necessary, out of hours emergency contacts for those overseeing or supervising the travel and activities.

-Bear in mind that any travel risk assessment should address hazards associated not only with the travel, also those with the local situation (for example political unrest), and those with the work activities at the destination.
-If any of these represent a significant hazard then that may influence the required detail of the risk assessment for any of the situations outlined above.
+The travel risk assessment should address hazards associated not only with the travel but may need to include the local situation (for example political unrest), any work activities at the destination.
+If any of these represent a significant hazard, then that may influence the required detail of the risk assessment for any of the situations outlined above.
+Some high-risk travel may require risk assessment sign off at School management level, please see your local procedures.

-The Travel Plan and Risk Assessment: RA1 form can be used for both types of travel, with Part 1 being completed for UK travel and continuing with Part 2 for UK travel with high hazards and international travel as well as for uploading into the Travel Insurance application form.
+The Travel Plan and Risk Assessment: TRA1 form can be used for both types of travel, with Part 1 being completed for low-risk UK, travel and continuing with Part 2 for UK travel with high hazards and international travel as well as for uploading into the Travel Insurance application form.
+Please note, TRA1 is a template form and can be amended as required by the School/Department to suit local processes.

 Template documentation